Live Music in Texas

 What are the best live music venues in Galveston?

-• Old Quarter Acoustic Cafe — A legendary listening room on the Strand with deep Texas songwriter roots.
+• Old Quarter Acoustic Cafe — A legendary listening room with deep Texas songwriting roots.
 This is where Townes Van Zandt recorded his famous live album back when the venue was still in Houston.
-The walls are lined with photos of Blaze Foley and Townes, and they host regular songwriter nights.
-Tex Renner was hosting the night featured in the video, and Hollister Foley and Mark Zeus were among the performers.
+The walls are lined with photos of Blaze Foley, Townes, and other Texas songwriting icons.
+They host songwriter nights, including one run by Tex Renner, and it's a real hang — David Bridwell ran into Hollister Foley outside the venue just taking it easy before open mic.
+Mark Zeus, a Houston-based songwriter, also performed and handed out free CDs.

-• The Poop Deck — A local favorite away from the tourist crowd.
-Tone Salinas plays here frequently with his band and has hosted open mics at the venue in the past.
+• The Poop Deck — A local favorite with a loyal crowd of regulars.
+Tony Salinas plays here frequently with his band and has hosted open mics in the past.
+It has that true Galveston local energy — cut-off jeans, beach cruisers, and nobody in a rush.

-• Woodie's — Located further down the coast, built up on stilts overlooking the water.
-They tend to book full bands rather than solo acts.
-Katie Katie and Aaron Cantor, both Houston-based performers, were there trying to land a gig the night it was filmed.
+• Woodies — Situated on stilts overlooking the water, further down the coast.
+It's a cool-looking spot that typically books full bands rather than solo acts.
+Houston performers Katie Katie and Aaron Cantor were there trying to land a gig when Bridwell visited.

-• Mod Coffee House — A daytime hangout that hosts live music outside, featuring mostly local artists.
-A good spot to post up and get some work done during the day.
+• Mod Coffee House — A daytime hangout with outdoor live music featuring local artists.
+A good place to settle in with some coffee and catch an afternoon set.

 More videos from these cities: